-The Traffic Division has two lieutenants with the following responsibilities:
+The Traffic Division has two lieutenants and a lieutenant equivalent with the following responsibilities:

-- The Operations Lieutenant: Supervises CIB, TIU, the Fleet Safety Sergeant, the Community Relations Officers, the Clerical staff, the Administrative Aide, Front Counter, Division Analyst, and Light Duty Personnel. - The Motorcycle Lieutenant: Supervises the Motorcycle Unit and the Commercial Vehicle Enforcement Unit.
-The Motorcycle Lieutenant has the option of riding a motorcycle, after completing the 80-hour motorcycle-training course.
+- The Operations/Investigations Lieutenant: Supervises CIB, TIU, TSI, Fleet Safety, Hit & Run, Tow Administration, Abandoned Vehicle Abatement, the Clerical staff, the Administrative Aide, Front Counter, Division Analyst, and Light Duty Personnel. - The Motorcycle Lieutenant: Supervises the Motorcycle Unit, Grants, Mobility, and Special Projects, CROs and the Commercial Vehicle Enforcement Unit.
+The Motorcycle Lieutenant has the option of riding a motorcycle, after completing the 80-hour motorcycle-training course. - The Senior Parking Enforcement Supervisor (Lieutenant Equivalent): Manages the daily operations of the Parking Enforcement Unit.

-Motorcycle Lieutenant and Assigned Personnel
+Operations/Investigations Lieutenant and Assigned Personnel